Real Estate Dispute Resolution

 Potential buyers should place contingencies on the purchase, such as subject to a thorough home inspection, particularly for older homes.
 The statute of limitations in California concerning builder latent defects on real property is 10 years.
 The statute of limitations for patent defects is four years.

-The real estate attorneys at NewPoint Law Group have experience in nondisclosure litigation in representing both buyers and sellers.
+The real estate attorneys at NewPoint Law Group, LLP, have experience in nondisclosure litigation in representing both buyers and sellers.
 If you have a hidden defect issue affecting your property, please contact us for a consultation in order to better understand your rights and duties.

 Real Estate Contract Interpretation